arangodb/docs/3.9/indexing-which-index.md

   collections.

-  The operations in a persistent index have logarithmic complexity, but operations have may have a higher constant factor than operations of in-memory indexes because the persistent index may need to make extra roundtrips to the primary index to fetch the actual documents.
+  The operations in a persistent index have logarithmic complexity, but operations may have a higher constant factor than operations of in-memory indexes because the persistent index may need to make extra roundtrips to the primary index to fetch the actual documents.